Glidias/playcanvas-altern-boilerplate/readme.md

 Boilerplate code setup to deliver a bundled compile of all my commonly used script components used in my Playcanvas 3D engine projects with either JS/Typescript and any other NPM libraries you might want to include in.
-For portability indeed.
+Includes Haxe library code modules with a certain degree of typescript definitions.
+For portability indeed, to avoid trying to figure out what combination of code dependencies: scripts you'd need to upload to the project editor.

-Basic features include:
+Basic Playcanvas `pc` features include:
 	Orbit camera controls, 1st/3rd person movement controls,  Zoom in/out camera transitions, etc.Batching clones management, Basic Collision Scene Clipping (without requiring physics engine),

-Upcoming features to include in are: Terrain/Environment LOD integrations, Navmesh, etc.
+Upcoming Playcanvas features to include in are: Terrain/Environment LOD integrations, Navmesh, etc.

+And of course, other not so documented code features from the Haxe-compiled JS code modules under `hx`.

 More documentation on various usages would be included in the future.